 Strengthening participatory practice with children and young people affected by sexual violence

-We are aiming to build a supportive community of academics (researchers, teachers and students) working to improve knowledge generation, research methods and activities, teaching and ethical awareness of participatory approaches with children, young people and communities challenging sexual violence.
-As part of this initiative we are conducting a brief information gathering exercise to start building connections between universities and other researchers working in this field.
+We are aiming to build a supportive community of academics (researchers, teachers and students) working to promote child centred, participatory and right’s based approaches to challenging sexual violence.
+Part of this initiative is building connections between universities and other researchers working in this and related fields.
+We have put together a brief information gathering exercise to identify academics and institutions involved in and/or interested in being part of this developing network.
 If you are interested, we would love to hear more about your work!

 In this new podcast we share some key findings from the Being Heard report, a review of the international evidence on youth participatory research on sexual violence against children.
 We focus in particular on a question that researchers and organisations working with young people often grapple with: can vulnerable young people, including those who have been affected by sexual violence, actually 'do research' on such a sensitive topic?